Last Updated on March 14, 2021

 If the sternoclavicular joint is dislocated anteriorly, the affected clavicle will appear to be displaced and riding higher.
 If it is dislocated posteriorly, it will appear to be lower.

-CT scan is the best modality to study the sternoclavicular joint injury. it helps to distinguish articular injuries of the joint from fractures of the medial clavicle.
+CT scan is the best modality to study sternoclavicular joint injury.
+It helps to distinguish articular injuries of the joint from fractures of the medial clavicle.

 Anterior Sternoclavicular Joint Injury